 But this is different.

 When I visit my parents, I’ll see my second house and the acreage.
-My preteen into adulthood home.
-But only from the outside and from afar.
+My preteen and cusp of adulthood home.
+But from the outside – and afar.

 On September 19th, I was at my parents’.
 I sat alone eating Chinese food and looking at their new kitchen and great room, where I could’ve fit my former bachelor suite.
 Then mom came inside.